 - Testing – We check whether our assumptions were correct by measuring outcomes against our target audience(s).
 Do people actually use this feature?
 Will adding more text help users understand what we intended them to do?
 Does removing some text improve usability? test-driven development helps answer questions like these so we can make necessary adjustments before releasing our product.

 No. Iteration is a process, while agile is a set of principles.
 Agile is one subset of the iterative process, which falls under the umbrella of iterative development.

-This can be confusing, but let's look at it this way: it's like asking if you're a cat or an animal.
-You are both—but cat and animal are different things with different meanings and applications.
+This can be confusing, but let’s look at it this way: it’s like asking if you’re a cat or an animal.
+You are both—but cats and animals are different things with different meanings and applications.

 The advantage of Iteration is to reduce risk and increase predictability by testing out ideas early in the process.
 By doing this, you can gain confidence in your decision-making skills before committing too much time or money to something that may not work out well when implemented at scale.

 The end result of iterative development is an improved understanding of what needs fixing within your product or service offering (or both).
 This allows you to make informed decisions about how best to solve those problems to provide better results for your customers—and ultimately build stronger relationships with them along the way.